microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/05-Test-Your-Agent-backup.md

     ![Variable Filled](./assets/TestPrompt.png)

-1. Watch the *Test your agent* panel and notice how the agent calls the Warranty Claim Processor Prompt, pulls in knowledge and calls the flow.
+1. Watch the Activity Pane and notice how the agent calls the Warranty Claim Processor Prompt, pulls in knowledge and calls the flow.
 Since it's using generative AI, your response may vary.
-The important thing is to confirm you see the **Auto Approval Claims** action get called in the *Test your agent* panel and you get a response.
+The important thing is to confirm you see the **Auto Approval Claims** action get called in the Activity Map and you get a response.
 Feel free to test a different scenario where the purchase date is not within the warranty period, say 2024-09-30, and verify that you get a different outcome.

     ![Variable Filled](./assets/TestSuccess.png)